williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ### 4. Samples

 ## d.
-Mobile Application (Authorization Code Flow with PKCE)
+Native Mobile Application (Authorization Code Flow with PKCE)

-If you are building a mobile application, then the authorization code flow with a Proof Key for Code Exchange (PKCE) is the recommended method for controlling the access between your application and a resource server.
+If you are building a native mobile application, then the authorization code flow with a Proof Key for Code Exchange (PKCE) is the recommended method for controlling the access between your application and a resource server.

-At a high-level, this flow has the following steps:
+The Authorization Code Flow with PKCE is simply the standard Code flow with an extra step at the beginning and an extra verification at the end.
+At a high-level, the flow has the following steps:

 - Your application generates a code verifier followed by a code challenge
 - Your application directs the browser to the Okta sign-in page, along with the generated code challenge, and the user authenticates.